 Imagine being able to simply chatter away at your computer and have it do all the typing for you.
 Not only could you get more done, but you could potentially save yourself from carpal tunnel syndrome, back and shoulder problems, and other issues associated with typing and use of your hands.
 So if you’re in the market for the best voice recognition software, who should you go with?
 Read on to find out our recommended pick and why it’s so great.

 Voice recognition software has been around for a while now, but only recently has the technology reached a point where it can effectively replace typewriting.
 What we mean by this, is that voice recognition software can now effectively recognize different dialects, accents and inflections, while learning from your voice and speech habits as you use the software.

-The average person types 40 words per minute.
+According to Chron.com the average person types between 38 to 40 words per minute.
 You may type as fast as 90 words per minute, that it is nearly impossible to type faster than you naturally speak – especially without making mistakes.
 Current voice-recognition technology can easily keep up with the natural pace of your voice, which averages 120 words per minute, but can exceed 140 words per minute.

 Purchase Now: Dragon NaturallySpeaking

 What Are Some of the Advantages of Dragon NaturallySpeaking?

 Nuances DNS, for one, never makes a spelling error, so you don’t have to worry about constantly proofing your documents.
 In addition, you are able to not only have your voice recognized and converted into text, you’re also able to navigate around your document, or web browser, desktop, and e-mail – and execute various commands that would normally require a mouse.
 If you have to, you could rely exclusively on your voice recognition software for performing the majority of your computer tasks.
 We find, however, that the optimal solution is a combination of mouse, keyboard, and DNS.

 Video: See Dragon in Action